gwetano/mark/README.md

 - 🎨 **Custom styling**
 The UI is intentionally minimal, but if you’ve got specific style needs, feel free to tweak it.
 Themes, fonts, or whatever makes it yours.

+- 📃 **Synchronized scrolling**
+Editor and preview should scroll together, especially in split view.
+This needs to be improved.
 ***

 ## 📜 License

 Do whatever you want with it.
 If you improve it, fork it.
 If it helps you, let me know.